Why we teach the English National Curriculum

 The curriculum aims to educate ethically aware young people.

-English Language Immersion in O Castro British International School
+Learning outside the classroom: outdoor learning in the curriculum of O Castro British International School